Improving Automated Driving through POMDP Planning with Human Internal States: Problem Formulation

 \subsection{Action Space for Crash-Free Driving}

-At each time step, the planner for the \av{} must choose the longitudinal and lateral acceleration.
+At each time step, the planner for the \av{} must choose the longitudinal acceleration and lateral speed.
 For simplicity, the vehicle chooses from up to ten discrete actions.
 The vehicle may make an incremental decrease or increase in speed or maintain speed, and it may begin a left or right lane change or maintain the current lane.
 The combination of these adjustments make up nine of the actions.
 The final action is a braking action determined dynamically based on the speed and position of the vehicle ahead.
 In most cases, the acceleration for this action is a nominal value, $-b_\text{nominal}$, but this is sometimes overridden.
 At each time step, the maximum permitted acceleration, $a_\text{max}$, is the maximum acceleration that the \av{} could take such that, if the vehicle ahead immediately begins braking at the physical limit, $\bmax$, to a stop, the \av{} will still be able to stop before hitting it without exceeding physical braking limits itself.
 The braking action is $(\ego{\ddot{x}}, \ego{\ddot{y}}) = (\min \{a_\text{max}, -b_\text{nominal} \}, 0)$.

-The inclusion of the dynamic braking action guarantees that there will always be an action available to the \av{} to avoid a crash.
+The dynamic braking action guarantees that there will always be an action available to the \av{} to avoid a crash.
 At each step, the action space is pruned so that if $\ego{\ddot{x}} > a_\text{max}$ or if a lane change leads to a crash, that action is not considered.
 Since the IDM and MOBIL models are both crash-free \cite{kesting2009agents}, and actions that lead to crashes for the \av{} are not considered, no crashes occur in the simulation.
-Eliminating crashes in our model is justifiable because it is likely that in an actual autonomous vehicle a high-level planning system would be augmented with a low-level crash prevention system to increase safety and facilitate certification.
-In addition, it is difficult to model driver behavior in the extraordinary case of a crash.
+Eliminating crashes is justifiable because it is likely that an actual autonomous vehicle would have a low-level crash prevention system to increase safety and facilitate certification.
+In addition, modelling driver behavior in the extraordinary case of a crash is difficult.